 Make as much room for your hens as you can.

 It's still possible to keep chickens in your small garden or back yard.
 Just make sure you don't overdo the numbers.
 It's always tempting to buy more hens, but keep your flock size appropriate to the space you have.

 Bear in mind, too, that hens are sociable creatures.
 They don't like being on their own.
 Three hens in a small garden is an ideal number.
 They have company and, should one unexpectedly die, the others still have each other until you can introduce another to the flock.

 So even if you have a bit more space, keep your hens happy by leaving the number at three and allowing them more space each, rather than increasing the numbers.

-A good way of making use of space in a smaller area is having a raised coop like this one, which has a run area underneath as well as to the side.
+A good way of making use of space in a smaller area is having a raised coop like this small one of mine, which has a run area underneath as well as to the side.